-- 1. Develop Angling Skill and Participation: - 2.
-Personal Development Educational: - 3.
-Personal Development Accessing Employment:4.
-Personal Development Improving Leadership: - 5.
-Personal Development Avoiding crime and anti-social behaviour: - 6.
-Personal Development Volunteering: - 7.
-Personal Development Health and Well-being\: - 8.
+- 1. Develop Angling Skill and Participation - 2.
+Personal Development Educational - 3.
+Personal Development Accessing Employment - 4.
+Personal Development Improving Leadership - 5.
+Personal Development Avoiding crime and anti-social behaviour - 6.
+Personal Development Volunteering - 7.
+Personal Development Health and Well-being - 8.
 Developing Facilities - 9.
-Informal and accredited GHoF Programmes, Awards and Qualifications:
+Informal and accredited GHoF Programmes, Awards and Qualifications

-This year, the charity has worked with the Centre for Youth Impact and has successfully achieved the 'Project Oracle Standard 1' for our evaluation processes.
+This year, the charity has worked with the Centre for Youth Impact and has successfully maintained the 'Project Oracle Standard 1' for our evaluation processes.
+We have also been recognised and promoted by the Angling Trust as a 'Get Fishing for Well-being' authorised provider.

-FINANCIAL REVIEW Financial position
+FINANCIAL REVIEW